Let's eat – A parent's guide to feeding

 We have beautiful feeding spoons in stainless steel that are perfectly angled and sized for your baby’s first adventures with solid food.

-Use both the feeding spoon and the regular spoon from our cutlery set and give your baby the regular one.
+Use both the feeding spoon and the regular spoon from our Silicone bowl set and give your baby the regular one.
 Then feed your child with the feeding spoon and see if she or he begins to pick up some food with the regular spoon.
 Guide your child along and show how it’s done until she or he starts to eat.
 You could alter the spoons between the bites if you find that it works, and remember never to stress and let it take time.

 One to two years